 What do you think about the controversy started by Barrichello after Malaysia, when Schumacher overtook him in a difficult situation?

 "Rubens has not yet understood that it is Michael who tells him what to do, not vice versa.
 Still, I like Barrichello.
 It would be better if he did not hit Ralf at Interlagos but he is a very fast driver".

 There is a big rivalry between BMW and Mercedes in Germany:

 "Being alive after the scary incident in 1989.
-My Ferrari slid outside Tamburello and catch fire.
+My Ferrari slid outside the Tamburello and caught fire.
 I remember everything.
 When I was 20 cm from the impact I said: well, it is over, goodbye to everyone and thank you.
 Then I found myself alive. it was a miracle made by the marshals and the fire department guys".

 What is your best race at Imola?

-Imola is dedicated to Enzo and Dino Ferrari.
+Imola is dedicated to Enzo and Dino Ferrari:

 "It is easy to get used to winning.
 Now I hope to take my third consecutive win at Imola and to gain precious points for the standings".